earlephilhower/arduino-pico/README.md

 * Hardware UART
 * Servo (basic waveform testing, disables/re-enables without any short pulses)

+The RP2040 PIO state machines (SMs) are used to generate jitter-free:
+* Servos
+* Tones

+# Contributing
 If you want to contribute or have bugfixes, drop me a note at <earlephilhower@yahoo.com> or open an issue/PR here.

 -Earle F. Philhower, III